In power semiconductors, size matters.

 enables more revenue.

-For applications where space is at a premium—like data centers—a True GaN™ enabled power supply delivers valuable energy density.
+For applications where space is at a premium—like data centers—a Vertical GaN™ enabled power supply delivers valuable energy density.

 High energy density means more computing power and storage in the same space, and more revenue and profit for data center operators.